Seepersad Naipaul: The Naipauls of Nepaul Street

 In 2018, Savi Naipaul Akal published her memoir, The Naipauls of Nepaul Street (Leeds: Peepal Tree Press).
 The book explores family life at Naipaul House, including the sacrifices made by Seepersad Naipaul and his wife, Droapatie, to raise their seven children.

 The book explores Savi's relationship with her father and the stories he told his children — including his firm belief that the family would improve its means through writing — but also offers additional context about the women of the family and their role in shaping its legacy.
 For example, she explains how her mother coped with her father's early death, succeeding in sending all seven children to university (including all five daughters), and how she and Seepersad imparted a sense of independence in the girls from a young age.

 Akal has also explained how much of her brother V. S. Naipaul's research involved savage "interrogations" of Droapatie, because she had so much knowledge of the family and its history.
 It was also their mother, Akal explains, who managed the family's finances through both Seepersad's and V. S.'s attempts to launch literary careers.

 The book also details the family estrangements and emigrations, including V. S. Naipaul's move to Oxford.
 Akal writes of the reason so many Naipauls moved away, and the impact of this emigration on the family, as well as the impact of a second premature death — that of her brother, Shiva Naipaul.

 Seepersad and Sons: Naipaulian Synergies

-In 2009, Aaron Eastley of Brigham Young despite that University, Utah met Kenneth Ramchand of the University of the West Indies (UWI) at St. Augustine, Trinidad.
+In 2009, Aaron Eastley of Brigham Young University, Utah, met Kenneth Ramchand of the University of the West Indies (UWI) at St. Augustine, Trinidad.
 Eastley had been collecting Seepersad Naipaul's articles in the T&T Guardian, while Ramchand had been collecting his short stories.
 They decided to work together.

 In 2015, based on their shared interest in the elder Naipaul, Eastley, Ramchand and others presented a three-day conference, Seepersad and Sons: Naipaulian Creative Synergies with the UWI Department of Literary, Cultural and Communication Studies and the National Archives of Trinidad and Tobago.
 This later developed into the anthology Seepersad and Sons: Naipaulian Synergies, published by Peepal Tree Press in 2019.
 Contributors to the anthology include Eastley, Ramchand, J. Vijay Maharaj, Nicholas Laughlin, Arnold Rampersad, Andre Bagoo, Sharon Millar, Keith Jardim, Raymond Ramcharitar, and others.